jalcoding8/testing-github-issues/README.md

 ## General Information
-   *  This repository was created because I was unable to use an access token instead of a password when pushing content from a local repository to the the remote GitHub repository.
+   *  This repository was created because I was unable to use an access token instead of a password when pushing content from a local repository to the remote GitHub repository.
+      (connecting to the GitHUb API)
    *  I intended to delete the remote but then decided it may have a useful application.
    *  The (Javascript file) script.js contains the issue/experience/solution to the problem.
    *  The intent is to provide data to anyone else who is using an access token for the first time